 For climate related votes, ASI voted against the management of Ross Stores Inc. on their proposal to adopt quantitative company-wide Greenhouse Gas Emissions goals as ASI believed Ross’ current disclosures do not enable an understanding company’s progress or ambitions in relation to its overall carbon footprint.
 It lags peers in this regard.
 Improved disclosures and metrics would allow for a more detailed understanding of the company’s risks and an accurate peer comparison.

 A key similarity between all mandates was that the majority of votes in the past 12 months were director and routine business related.
 Climate and ESG related votes represented a smaller proportion of the overall votes for the year.
-As such, the Trustee considers the voting and engagement policies of the investment manager to be in line with the Trustees’ policy as outlined in the SIP.
+The Trustees delegate all voting and engagement activities to the manager as outlined in the SIP.
+ASI have stated that all votes are significant and vote all shares globally for which they have global authority.
+As such, the Trustee considers the voting and engagement policies of the investment manager to be in line with the Trustees’ policy as outlined in the SIP

 Going forwards, when the investment manager presents, the Trustees will be more active in reviewing and challenging voting activity, particularly in respect of its beliefs on climate change.